eidaadz/A-three-multilevel-model-with-lme4/README.md

 # A-three-multilevel-model-with-lme4
-This files is for the EpiAnalytic Webinar demonstrating on how to code with lme4 for a three multilevel modelling
+This repository is for the EpiAnalytic Webinar demonstrating how to code with "lme4" package for a-three multilevel modelling